thumb2086/Medication_reminder/README.md

 *   **0070:** Fixed an immersive UI issue on devices with display cutouts where the status bar background would not fill correctly.
     *   By enabling `windowLayoutInDisplayCutoutMode` in the app's theme and precisely applying the system insets padding only to the `AppBarLayout`, this completely resolves the issue of the status bar background not extending on devices with cutouts or notches, achieving a perfectly consistent immersive experience across all screen types.
 *   **0069:** Integrated the accent color with the character selection feature and resolved the immersive status bar display issue.
-    *   **Feature Integration**: In the settings page, the app's theme color is now bound to the character selection.
+    *   **Feature Integration**: In the settings page, the app's theme color is now bound to the a character selection.
 Choosing "Kuromi" sets the theme color to purple, while choosing "Chibi Maruko-chan" sets it to pink, simplifying the settings and adding an element of fun.
     *   **Immersive UI Fix**: By adjusting the layout in `activity_main.xml` and modifying the `WindowInsetsListener` in `MainActivity.kt`, the issue of the App Bar not filling the status bar has been resolved, achieving a true Edge-to-Edge immersive experience.
 *   **0068:** Completely redesigned the app's UI and resolved the resulting `Android resource linking failed` build error.
     *   **Theme and Color:** Simplified `themes.xml` and `colors.xml`, removing all accent color themes and defining a clearer, higher-contrast color set to unify the app's visual style.